PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    .. |Particle| replace:: `~plasmapy.particles.particle_class.Particle`

-PlasmaPy has certain common substitutions pre-defined so that they can be used throughout the documentation.
+PlasmaPy has certain common substitutions pre-defined so that they can be used elsewhere in the documentation.
 For example, we can write ``|Quantity|`` instead of ``~astropy.units.Quantity``, and ``|Particle|`` instead of ``~plasmapy.particles.particle_class.Particle``.
 For an up-to-date list of substitutions, please refer to the `docs/common_links.rst`_ file.

-Because substitutions are performed when Sphinx builds the documentation, they will not be performed before `help` accesses the docstring of an `object`.
+Because substitutions are performed when Sphinx_ builds the documentation, they will not be performed before `help` accesses the docstring of an `object`.
 For example, when ``|Particle|`` is used in a docstring, `help` will show it as ``|Particle|`` rather than